Top festivals in Switzerland 2016

 End of January: International Balloon Festival, Château-d'Oex

 For eight colourful days at the end of January, the Alpine village of Château-d'Oex accommodates around 80 hot air balloons from 20 different countries.
 Balloons of all kinds of shapes and sizes float over the snowy Alps and it is quite a spectacular sight to behold, turning the winter greys into a colourful sky.
-The Balloon Festival runs from 24 January to 1 February, 2015.
+The Balloon Festival runs from 23 to 31 January 2016.
 See www.festivaldeballons.ch.

 Mid-February: Basel Fasnacht